Conversion of Partnership Firm into LLP | Step-by-Step Guide

 4. Approval from any Regulatory Authority as required,

-5. If the Designated Partner is a director or partner in such another LLP or Company, then the details of such entities should also be furnished,
+5. If the Designated Partner is a director or partner in another LLP or Company, then the details of such entities should also be furnished.

-6. If there is any resemblance of the name of LLP with such other existing Company or LLP, then an NOC from such entity should also be obtained and attached herewith,
+6. If the LLP’s name resembles that of any other existing Company or LLP, an NOC from such entity should also be obtained and attached herewith.

 7. Capital of Proposed LLP and contribution made by each partner,